GTK-THANGELLA-17/Movie-Pulse/APPLICATION_README.md

 ## 🌍 Global Impact

 ### Entertainment Industry Transformation
-MoviePulse is democratizing content creation by giving creators access to the same level of audience intelligence previously available only to major studios.
+Audience-Pulse is democratizing content creation by giving creators access to the same level of audience intelligence previously available only to major studios.
 This levels the playing field and encourages diverse storytelling.

 ### Cultural Bridge
-By collecting preferences globally, MoviePulse helps creators understand cultural nuances and preferences, leading to more inclusive and globally appealing content.
+By collecting preferences globally, Audience-Pulse helps creators understand cultural nuances and preferences, leading to more inclusive and globally appealing content.

 ### Economic Impact
 Reduced production risks lead to more innovative content, job creation in entertainment industries worldwide, and better allocation of creative resources.